Longevity

 - Campaign content and imagery from the shoot day

-The edition is strictly
+The cover is

-limited to five studios.
+limited to three practices.

 If this resonates.